 Last week, just a few days after I returned from Cairo, I stumbled upon an event organised by UNESCO and whose combination of supporting countries amused me.
 The two-day conference, “Youth and the internet: Fighting radicalisation and extremism”, was supported by Bulgaria and Egypt.
 Everyone who knows me understands the amusement.

 Beyond this fun fact of limited importance, the topic and its relationship to my own work and interests were intriguing enough to give the event a day.
 I know quite a few people around me are interested in this write-up.
 So, I took the time to actually expand it, in a way that it can relate to a broader work I am into exploring excitable speech through post-colonial lenses in the Balkans and MENA.
 Also, enriching the write-up helps me contribute to a project to train citizens to mitigate hate speech online in South Sudan.
 More on the distinction between ‘hate speech’ and ‘excitable speech’ later (a research paper coming up on that).

-I was having my own expectations about the line-up of speakers and the probable directions the discussions would head to.
-And I was quite correct.
+I had my own expectations about the line-up of speakers and the probable directions the discussions would head to.
+And I was entirely correct.